jehboyes/finance_manager/docs/source/glossary.rst

         can vary, most full-time staff work 37 hours per week, with the number of weeks worked varying according to which contract they're on.

+        Therefore, if a member of staff works the whole year round, their FTE is simply the number of hours they work in week (where they don't take any annual leave) divided by 37.

+        If a member of staff *doesn't* work the whole year round, the calculation varies according to their contract.
-        FTE for most staff (and all new staff) is calculated as follows:
+        For most existing staff (and all new staff) that only work part of the year, FTE is calculated as follows:

         .. math::

             \text{FTE} = \text{Hours per week} \times \text{Weeks per year} \div 1613.2

-        Whilst FTE for the small number of staff on the 'old' contract is slightly different:
+        FTE for the very small number of part-year staff on the 'old' contract is slightly different:

         .. math::